Graph Analysis Using a GPU-based Parallel Algorithm: Quantum Clustering: Application

 \subsubsection{NMI}

-NMI\citep{strehl2002cluster} is a normalization of the Mutual Information (MI) score to scale the results between 0 (no mutual information) and 1 (perfect correlation) The NMI is calculated as follow:
+NMI is a normalization of the Mutual Information (MI) to scale the results between 0 (no mutual information) and 1 (perfect correlation) The NMI is calculated as follow\citep{strehl2002cluster}:

-Where $H$ represents Entropy, MI represents Mutual Information.
-And $MI(labels\_true, labels\_pred)$ denoted Mutual Information between two sets of labels and can be calculated with following formula:
+where $H$ represents Entropy, MI is Mutual Information.
+And $MI(labels\_true, labels\_pred)$ represents Mutual Information between two sets of labels and can be calculated with following formula:

-Where $P(i, j)$ denoted the proportion of samples that have a true label of $i$ and a predicted label of $j$ out of the total number of samples. $H(labels_true)$ and $H(labels_pred)$ represent the entropies of the true labels and predicted labels, respectively, and can be calculated as follows:
+where $P(i, j)$ denotes the proportion of samples that have a real label of $i$ and a predicted label of $j$ out of the total number of samples. $H(labels\_true)$ and $H(labels\_pred)$ represent the entropies of the real labels and predicted labels, respectively, and can be calculated as follows:

-Where $P(i)$ represents the proportion of samples that have a label of $i$ out of the total number of samples.
+where $P(i)$ represents the proportion of samples that have a label of $i$ out of the total number of samples.